-On a 3 x 5 index card, write a personal goal for how you plan to differentiate not in a classroom, set your goal as to how you will assist someone with using differentiation within their classroom.
+On an index card write a personal goal for how you plan to differentiate in your classroom over the next month to six weeks.
+If you are not in a classroom, set your goal as to how you will assist someone with using differentiation within their classroom.